 However, whichever type of camera you decide on, having a tripod to hold it will make your life much easier.
 This way, you will not need anyone else to hold the camera for you while you cook, and it will reduce any shake that can come from even the steadiest of hands.

 A mic allows you to be heard while recording.
 Additionally, it also makes doing a voice-over much easier, which, in turn, also makes editing much simpler.
 Voice-overs are also great for tutorial videos.
+You can also try text to speech online tools for creating voice overs.

 A lighting kit. as the name suggests, helps improve lighting – and proper lighting goes a long way in enhancing the aesthetic of cooking videos.